CS571-F23/hw5/README.md

 You **MUST** implement this using `sessionStorage`.
 I would recommend creating a new  `adoptedCatIds`  to keep track of the buds that are adopted.

+**Note:** There is no way to "unadopt" a cat through our UI.
+Nor should you! 😿 Once the user has clicked "adopt", the only way `adoptedCatIds` can be reset is by closing the browser.

 ![](_figures/step8.png)

 ### Step 9: Handle No Buds